moby-it/cosmic-jack/devlogs.md

 6th level introduces the cherry.
 7th level combines cherries with watermelons.
 8th, 9th, 10th should be challenges for the player.

+## 20/2 16:00

+Working on wave design.
+1st introducing the apple - simple puzzle based on a circular movement.
+2nd challenge on apple - fast moving enemies that have a path in which they return to the trigger spot.
+3rd introducting watermelon - simple pattern that forces watermelon resolution.
+4th challenge on the watermelon - chain explosions with an apple as trigger.
+5th introducting the cherry - linear movement, simple puzzle.
+6th small challenge on cherry - enemies cross paths.
+7th cherry as watermelon activator
+8th, 9th, 10th, challenge levels